 All PWC operators age 14 and older and all operators (regardless of age) of motorboats with a 10 hp or greater engine need to take a boating safety course.
+Once you complete the course, the course completion certificate or card that is provided by the course provider is what is required to operate a vessel.

 In 2007, the Virginia General Assembly enacted a law to establish a boating safety education compliance requirement.
 This requirement will be phased in over the next several years and by 2016, all operators of PWCs (Personal Watercraft such as jet skis, Sea Doos, Wave Runners) and operators of Motorboats with a 10 hp or greater motor, will be required to have a boating safety education course completion card on board when operating a PWC or Motorboat.